- Application for Bail License, form LIC 431-1.

 - Bond of Bail Permittee, form LIC 437-10.

 - Action Notice Statement of Employing Bail Agent or Permittee, form LIC 438.

 Authorizing Act: Section 1802.5 of the California Insurance Code reads, in part: A bail permittee is a person permitted to solicit, negotiate, issue and deliver bail bonds.

 - Prelicensing Experience/Education: Require a minimum of 20 hours of approved prelicensing classroom study in subjects pertinent to the duties and responsibilities of a bail licensee, including, but not limited to, all laws and regulations related thereto, rights of the accused, and ethics.

-- Continuing Education: Require annually a minimum of 6 hours of approved continuing education classroom study prior to the renewal of his or her license.
+- Continuing Education: Require a minimum of 12 hours of approved continuing education classroom study prior to the renewal of his or her license.
 A current list of education courses approved for credit can be found here.

 - Entity: Individual

 - Application: Application for Bail License, form LIC 431-1.

 - Bond: A Bond of Bail Permittee, form LIC 437-10, in the penal sum of $5,000 executed by a California admitted surety, and signed by the principal.